Adaptive Compressive Sampling for Mid-infrared Spectroscopic Imaging: Adaptive Sampling

 \section{Adaptive Sampling}

 Our approach uses an iterative method of adaptive sampling and image reconstruction.
-At each iteration, identify and collect the most informative band images and point spectra.
+We identify and collect the most informative band images and point spectra at each iteration.
 This new data is then integrated into a reconstruction used to inform sampling in the next iteration.

+We present an iterative method to select point spectra and band images for optimally reconstructing the hyperspectral volume.
+We initiate the process by taking the band image at Amide I (\SI{1654}{\per\centi\meter}), which provides the most molecular information for biological samples (Fig.\ \ref{fig:ad_sampling}a, first row).
+We then apply Simple Linear Iterative Clustering (SLIC) \cite{achanta2010slic} to perform a local clustering of pixels.
+SLIC clusters pixels into the desired number of superpixels ($N$) based on their color, similarity, and proximity in the image plane (Fig.\ \ref{fig:ad_sampling}b, first row).
+Point spectra are measured at the centers of superpixels (Fig.\ \ref{fig:ad_sampling}c, first row).
+We select a new band image and new point spectra in an alternating manner (Fig.\ \ref{fig:ad_sampling}a-c, second row).
+After multiple iteration, a high-resolution hyperpectral image is reconstructed using the method described in section \ref{sec:recon}(Fig.\ \ref{fig:ad_sampling}d).